 Crazy?
 I would say yes.

-If I hadn’t heeded those lessons, I’d have burned out or hurt myself before the end of the program, and I certainly wouldn’t have gained much.
+But it turned out to be a great crash course in the importance of autoregulation and in how to train productively for the rest of my life.
+If I hadn’t heeded the concepts of autoregulation, I’d have burned out or hurt myself before the end of the program, and I certainly wouldn’t have gained much.

 But interestingly enough, those days didn’t correlate with how well I actually performed.

 Some days I thought I’d do great, and I did, yet other times I felt pumped up but did poorly.
-And the reverse was also true, I felt like hell, and yet it turned out to be a great session.
+And the reverse was also true.
+Sometimes, I felt like hell, and yet it turned out to be a great session.
 Sometimes it was a good performance two days in a row and sometimes it was two bad days in succession, etc.